-Duda is a website builder that includes eCommerce functionalities.
+Duda is a website builder that includes e-commerce functionalities.
 Its target audience is quite large and varied.
-It doesn’t matter if you’re an end-user or an agency owner, if you run a SaaS platform or a hosting company, you can use Duda for your business.
+It doesn’t matter if you’re an end-user or an agency owner – if you run an SaaS platform or a hosting company, you can use Duda for your business.

 So, is Duda the right choice for you?
-In this Duda website builder review, we’ll explore this platform together and you’ll be able to make an informed decision yourself.
+In this Duda website builder review, we’ll explore this platform together, and you’ll be able to make an informed decision yourself.
 Let’s get started.

 Ease of Use and Control

 When it comes to ease of use, Duda is really crushing it.
 According to this Duda video and this article, Duda ranks higher than some extremely popular platforms like WordPress and Wix when it comes to “ease of doing business.”

 Frankly, WordPress is often plagued with complaints about it being difficult to use.
 However, Wix is generally considered to be one of the easiest-to-use site builders.
 So, Duda having the upper hand over Wix in this category is no small claim to fame.

 Most users agree – with Duda the setup and onboarding processes, along with building and running a website, are straightforward and effortless.
 As one reviewer remarks, Duda is as close to a turnkey website-building system as you can get.

 But, even more importantly, Duda doesn’t sacrifice control and professional design for ease of use.
 As you’ll see shortly, there’s a very good balance between these two important factors – neither comes at the expense of the other.